nevenjovanovic/greek-complexity/README.md

-# Laudationes urbium Dalmaticarum - texts #

-TEI XML encoded Latin texts from the Laudationes urbium Dalmaticarum collection, freely available under a [CC-BY license](LICENSE.md).

-The files edited here are published as a [PhiloLogic collection](http://www.ffzg.unizg.hr/klafil/croala/laud.form.html).
+# Linguistic complexity in ancient Greek - Sentence complexity and grammar

+We query a set of Greek texts, hand-encoded for morphology and syntax (as treebanks) by Vanessa Gorman, to explore complexity in Greek sentence.
+The treebanks and queries in this repository are published under a [CC-BY license](LICENSE.md).

-## Contents ##
+## Contents

-* The TEI XML texts are in [data](/data) directory
+* The encoded texts (Alpheios dependency scheme), cloned from the [Greek-Dependency-Trees](https://github.com/vgorman1/Greek-Dependency-Trees) repository, are in [data](/data) directory
-* The tokenized and normalized files are in [normalized](/normalized) directory
-* The RDF Turtle files lemmatized using [LiLa Linking Latin](https://lila-erc.eu/) are in [ttl](/ttl) directory
-* The tokenized, normalized, and lemmatized TEI XML files are in [norm-lemmatized](/norm-lemmatized) directory
-* The markdown versions are in [markdown](/markdown) directory
 * Various XQuery scripts to transform and analyze the files are in [scripts](/scripts)

-## Reports

-* Word index to Nardino Celinese's elegy De situ Iadrae (1508): [nardinus-desitu-index](nuntii/nardinus-desitu-index.md)

-## How to use ##
+## How to use

 Download the files or clone the repository.
+Install [BaseX XML database](https://basex.org/).

-Adapt the scripts to create databases and manipulate files as needed.
+In BaseX, run the script [create-grccomp-db.xq](/scripts/xq/create-grccomp-db.xq) to create the `grc-com` database.
+Query the database by running other scripts in the [scripts/xq](/scripts/xq) directory.
+Adapt the scripts to query as needed.

+## A list of queries (from simple to complex)

+### Create DB, get some statistics

+1. Create the `grc-com` database: [create-grccomp-db.xq](/scripts/xq/create-grccomp-db.xq)
+2. Get basic information about the database, how many words, sentences, documents: [db-basic-info.xq](/scripts/xq/db-basic-info.xq)
+3. Get stats on sentence length: [db-stats-sentence.xq](/scripts/xq/db-stats-sentence.xq)
+4. Get stats on relations: [db-stats-relations](/scripts/xq/db-stats-relations.xq)

+### Retrieve specific syntactic features

 ### Editor ###